eugenioenko/interpreter/readme.md

 - *`statement`*: can be any statement except declaration statements like (var, function and class)

 ### Multiple if, else if, else
-**if** statements can be chained together to achive complex control flow
+**if** statements can be chained together to achieve complex control flow

 > `if` `(` *`condition`* `)` `{` <br>
     *`statements`* `;` <br>